 Krka Waterfalls are located in central Dalmatia, just a couple of kilometers from Sibenik.
-The park covers just over 100 m2 od middle-lower course of Krka and Cikola rivers.
+The park covers just over 100 m2 of the middle-lower course of the Krka and Cikola rivers.
 Its main attractions include a series of waterfalls, hiking trails, underground caves, archaeological sites, and Visovac Island.
 Swimming is allowed.

-Kornati Islands are an archipelago of about 140 islands (around 110 of them are part of the national park) spreading over 320 km2 area west of Sibenik and south of Zadar.
-Due to strong north wind – Bura, majority of the islands are stoney, deprived of any significant greenery.
+Kornati Islands are an archipelago of about 140 islands (around 110 of them are part of the national park) spreading over a 320 km2 area west of Sibenik and south of Zadar.
+Due to the strong north wind – Bura, the majority of the islands are rocky, deprived of any significant greenery.
 Islands are super-popular among sailing crowds.

-Paklenica National Park spreads along south slopes of Velebit Mountain.
+Paklenica National Park spreads along the south slopes of Velebit Mountain.
 It covers an area of 95 m2.
 Its main attractions are two canyons: Mala & Velika Paklenica.
-The park is popular among hikers and rock-climbers.
+The park is popular among hikers and rock climbers.

 Dreaming of Croatian islands where time seems to stay still?
 Dalmatia is a perfect place to do some island-hopping.
-The best base for your island-hopping adventure in Croatia are Split and Zadar.
+The best base for your island-hopping adventure in Croatia is Split and Zadar.
 They both serve as main ferry ports for many interesting islands.
-Islands within an easy reach from Split are larger with well-developped tourist infrastructure, and popular summer getaways, like Brac, Hvar, and Korcula.
-On the other hand, islands in the vicinity of Zadar are smaller, more laid-back, with far less tourists, and basic tourist infrastructure, like Ugljan, Iz, or Dugi Otok.
+Islands within easy reach from Split are larger with well-developed tourist infrastructures, and popular summer getaways, like Brac, Hvar, and Korcula.
+On the other hand, islands in the vicinity of Zadar are smaller, and more laid-back, with far fewer tourists, and basic tourist infrastructures, like Ugljan, Iz, or Dugi Otok.